zsteinkamp/zsteinkamp.github.io/_posts/2021-05-22-computer-history.markdown

 Derek thought I should be a software engineer, which I scoffed at.
 I was a business major, with an IT concentration, not a CS major.
 I thought I'd be using software to solve business problems or maybe be a product manager.
 Derek connected me with JohnR, who was managing a team of developers at Yahoo.
 I went into Yahoo to have a conversation with JohnR, and left more convinced that my future was not in software engineering, but perhaps as a product manager.
 He felt otherwise, and asked me to come in and interview for an engineer job.
 I thought I flubbed the interviews, but two days later had a job offer.
 It was a good offer, and so I closed my eyes and dove in headfirst to a field that I have grown to love.

 It's been 22 years since then, and I have never had a single regret about taking this path.
 Software development is a fantastic combination of creativity, discipline, problem solving, communication, and relationship-building.
-It works for me, and I'm thankful to everyone along the way.
+It works for me, and I'm thankful to everyone along the way, especially my dad who saw my potential early on and supported it with his time and money.